RageScripter/SNVMutations/README.md

 ## Inputs
-- set of SNP in VCF format
+- set of SNV in VCF format
 - a reference genome
 - the parameter “context_length” (length of the context of the mutation uspstream[SNV]downstream)